Moyo-tech/DermDetect-AI/Notebooks/README.md

+For more detailed overview you can navigate to the main README

 **Data Building and Cleaning Notebook**
 * This notebook focuses on the project's initial phase, where the skin cancer datasets are collected, combined, and cleaned.
 * Covers data preprocessing steps, including handling missing values  and creating a structured dataset for model training.